Future's High Off Life Album Gives Him His Biggest First-Week Sales Ever

 Future x No. 1

 After just a week of availability, High Off Life moved over 100,000 units.
-This is also the best opening week of Future’s long music career.
+The album sales are also the best opening week of Future’s long music career.

 Of High Off Life’s starting sum of 153,000 equivalent album units, SEA units comprise 134,000 (equating to 186.3 million on-demand streams of the set’s 21 tracks in the week ending May 21), album sales total 16,000 and TEA units equal a little more than 2,000.
 High Off Life’s overall start of 153,000 units also marks the rapper’s biggest week in terms of units earned, for a solo album, surpassing the 151,000-unit launch of DS2 in August 2015 at No. 1.
 (Billboard)